Nonlinear Heterogeneous Bayesian Decentralized Data Fusion: Conclusions

-As the size of robot teams and the variety of tasks they must perform increases, heterogeneous fusion becomes a core problem that must be addressed to ensure correct and scalable multi-robot information sharing for collaboration.
-In this paper we empirically test two heterogeneous fusion rules within the FG-DDF framework, namely the HS-CF and HS-CI, in realistic scenarios involving non-linear dynamic and measurement models, message dropouts, and measurement outliers.
-While under these conditions there are no formal guarantees for fusion to work (since common data dependencies are ill-defined), we show that consistent estimates can nevertheless still be produced for a challenging problems like multi-target tracking with self-localization.

-Heterogeneous fusion allows robots to share only `relevant' parts of their local pdfs, dramatically reducing communication and computation requirements for multi-robot teams.
-The empirical results presented and analyzed in this paper demonstrate that the FG-DDF is a practical framework for heterogeneous fusion under realistic conditions, such as in the presence of non-linearities and under significant message dropouts.
-From theoretical point of view, simulation results suggest that the HS-CF might not always remove common data dependencies correctly for all robots in non-linear problems, and leaves an open point for future research.
+As the size of robot teams and the variety of tasks they perform increase, heterogeneous fusion becomes a core problem that must be addressed to ensure correct and scalable multi-robot information sharing for collaboration.
+Heterogeneous fusion allows robots to share only `relevant' parts of their local pdfs, dramatically reducing communication and computation requirements for multi-robot teams, as described in the 10-robot 12-target simulation example.
+In this paper, we test two heterogeneous fusion rules within the FG-DDF framework, namely the HS-CF, and the newly developed HS-CI, in realistic scenarios involving non-linear dynamic and measurement models, significant message dropouts, and measurement outliers.
+While under these conditions there are no formal guarantees for fusion to work (since common data dependencies are ill-defined), we show that consistent estimates can nevertheless still be produced for challenging problems like multi-target tracking with self-localization.
+From a theoretical point of view, simulation results suggest that the HS-CF might not always remove common data dependencies correctly for all robots in non-linear problems, and leaves an open point for future research.